Human rights in Saudi Arabia: Shia Muslims

 Much discrimination occurs in the Saudi workforce as well.
 Shiites are prohibited from becoming teachers of religious subjects, which constitute about half of the courses in secondary education.
 Shiites cannot become principals of schools.
 Some Shiites have become university professors but often face harassment from students and faculty alike.
 Shiites are disqualified as witnesses in court, as Saudi Sunni sources cite the Shi'a practice of Taqiyya, wherein it is permissible to lie while they are in fear or at risk of significant persecution.
 Shia cannot serve as judges in ordinary court, and are banned from gaining admission to military academies, and from high-ranking government or security posts, including becoming pilots in Saudi Airlines.

 The Saudi government has often been viewed as an active oppressor of Shias because of the funding of the Wahabbi ideology which denounces the Shia faith.
 In 1988, fatwas passed by the country's leading cleric, Abdul-Aziz ibn Baz denounced the Shias as apostates.

 According to a 2009 Human Rights Watch report, Shia citizens in Saudi Arabia "face systematic discrimination in religion, education, justice, and employment".

 In January 2016, Saudi Arabia executed the prominent Shiite cleric Sheikh Nimr, who had called for pro-democracy demonstrations, along with 47 other Saudi citizens sentenced by the Specialized Criminal Court on terrorism charges.

 In May 2019, Human Rights Watch said that Saudi Arabia was seeking to extend the jail term for Sheikh Mohammad bin Hassan al-Habib, who the human rights group described as "a cleric known for supporting protests against the systematic discrimination of Saudi Arabia's Shia minority".
 At the time, Hassan al-Habib had been serving a seven-year prison sentence.

-Several countries were abolishing death penalty in law or practice, but Saudi Arabia continued the trend.
-The Amnesty International identified a sharp increase in executions and death sentences in Saudi Arabia in its 2021 annual review.
-As compared to the previous year, a shocking increase of 140% was recorded.
-In March 2022, the Kingdom executed 81 people in single day in March 2022.
-Forty-one of those executed were from Shia minority.
-The same year, Amnesty called for the Saudi authorities to halt the impending execution of two Bahraini Shia men, Jaafar Sultan and Sadeq Thamer, who were sentenced to death in October 2021.
-The sentence was based on terrorism and protest-related charges, following a deeply flawed trial based on torture-tainted confessions.
-They were held incommunicado in solitary confinement and had no access to legal representation throughout their pre-trial detention.